Links on Android Authority may earn us a commission. Learn more.

 A flood of rumors in early 2022 suggested that the Fitbit Luxe sequel could be well on the way, but Fitbit’s recent launch glossed over the Luxe 2 entirely.
 So is the band still coming, or is the Luxe line dead?
 We answer these questions and outline our wishlist below.

 There was no reason to believe Fitbit would not launch a Luxe 2, but the company’s August 2022 launch event came and went without such a device.
 Instead, we got the Fitbit Inspire 3, which was the focus of the copious number of leaks prior to the event.

-Before the Inspire 3’s launch, we did question whether the Luxe 2 will really be called the Luxe 2.
+Before the Inspire 3’s launch, we questioned whether the Luxe 2 would really be called the Luxe 2.
 The original Luxe debuted in April 2021, so Fitbit was already late with a follow-up release.
 However, the Fitbit Inspire 2 debuted in September 2021.
 Its sequel landed right on time.

-Of course, this isn’t to suggest that Fitbit won’t consider launching a Luxe 2 later this year or in 2023.
+Of course, this doesn’t suggest that Fitbit won’t consider launching a Luxe 2 in 2023.
 The company hasn’t always kept to a year-on-year update strategy.
+In some cases, we’ve gone up to two years without a sequel to its more premium devices.
 However, there’s little evidence to support this at present.

 Don’t miss: The full Fitbit buyer’s guide

 What features will the Fitbit Luxe 2 have?

 The Fitbit Luxe’s biggest draw was its customization options for fashion-conscious buyers, focusing less on fitness freaks.
 This wasn’t necessarily a fitness band you’d buy if you were a keen runner or athlete.
 We expect a sequel to follow the same formula.